 Which Schools Offer a Speech and Language Pathology Degree Online?

 When you look for an online degree program in speech and language pathology, keep in mind that many programs will generally need you to be physically present for some of your studies, often for the summer months.
 In addition, the majority of programs available online are master's degrees.
 Keep reading to learn more about what to expect from online speech and language pathology degree programs.
-Schools offering Health Science degrees can also be found in these popular choices.
+Schools offering Bilingual and Multicultural Education degrees can also be found in these popular choices.

 Degrees in Speech and Language Pathology